ev-dushan-ranawaka/Library-Management-System/sample.md

 ## 03 - capability add

 3rd main step is, capability add.
-We need to add the capability to officially register the Brand business code you created manually to the Scaffolder lifecycle.
+We need to add the capability to officially register the Brand business code we created manually to the Scaffolder lifecycle.

 ### Step 01 -